aksj98/Julia_Guide/README.md

 # Julia_Guide
-Beginner guide for Julia code
+Beginner guide for Julia code for developers

 The repository gives overviews of what each folder does and what each subfolder inside each folder does
 ## CLI